YonghaoHe/LFD-A-Light-and-Fast-Detector/README.md

 * we learn a lot and reuse some basic code from [mmdetection](https://github.com/open-mmlab/mmdetection), thanks for the great work.
 * thanks for some third-party libs like [albumentations](https://github.com/albumentations-team/albumentations), [turbojpeg](https://libjpeg-turbo.org/).

+## Citation
+If you find the repo is useful, please cite the repo website directly.